TcMenu/documentation/content/arduino-libraries/tc-menu/using-custom-fonts-in-menu.md

 ## Creating a Unicode or Adafruit font using the designer UI

-From V3.0 of designer onwards you can create an embedded font from a font available on your desktop.
+TcMenu Designer can create an embedded font from a font available on your desktop.
 The font creator presently supports header generation for both Adafruit_GFX or TcUnicode fonts.
 TcUnicode fonts are described in more detail in the next section.

 **NOTE: It is your responsibility to check the usage license on the font you choose, to ensure you are legally allowed to use it in an embedded context.**

 To start the font creation utility, it is best to have a project open first, as it will then offer to save within your project.

-From the "Code" menu select "Font Creation Utility" (requires 3.0) and the following dialog will be shown:
+From the "Code" menu select "Font Creation Utility" and the following dialog will be shown:

 {{< figure src="/products/arduino-libraries/images/electronics/arduino/tcMenu/generator-font-creator-utility.jpg" alt="Font creation dialog with highlighted points" title="Font Creation Dialog" >}}

-Notice that the above diagram is annotated with numbers, this is roughly the order that you'd use the panel.
-Each point is described below:

-1. Font load button.
-Click this button to load a font into the creator tool.
-Once loaded by default it will show the glyphs for Latin in the selection area (4).
-Clicking on the "Choose Ranges" in the button bar (5) allows you to change the Unicode ranges that are selected.
-2. Size in pixels of the font to generate, adjust this as needed, as you adjust the font will update in the selection area.
-3. Font style allows you to change the style, toggling italics and bold typeface, again the selection area automatically updates.
-4. The selection area is where you can turn on and off both character groups and characters.
-Toggle the group by clicking the checkbox next to it.
-To add/remove whole groups use the "Choose Ranges" button.
-5. The button bar has the two options for code generation, each of these will take a file name and write the font in the format selected.
-Each of these formats, and their limitations are described below.
+We'll now go through the general way in which to work with fonts:

+1. Open a font into the editor either using `Open Embedded Font` which allows you to open an existing font XML file previously saved.
+Alternatively, `Import Font` imports a font from any file format supported by FreeFont library.
+When importing a font, make sure you choose the Unicode ranges that you want to include, by default all Latin ranges are selected.
+2. One a font is opened you can choose which glyphs to include, and also touch up any minor rendering errors.
+To either select or deselect a glyph click on it, a popup will allow you to either edit the glyph or toggle its selection status.
+To toggle the group by clicking the `select/clear all` checkbox next to it.
+3. You can `Save` the font as XML, it can be loaded back at any time using `Open Embedded Font`.
+4. To export the font simply use the `Generate` menu button, where you can choose either to export to clipboard or file.
+When the clipboard option is ticked, the header file will be saved to the clipboard.
+The two export options are discussed below.

 ### Exporting to Adafruit_GFX font format